smartcontractkit/chainlink/contracts/test/v0.8/foundry/foundry.md

 ## Configuration

 Foundry config lives in `foundry.toml` in the root, the docs can be found [here](https://book.getfoundry.sh/config/).
-The remapping of libraries, both from Foundry and NPM packages, is done in `remaping.txt`.
+The remapping of libraries, both from Foundry and NPM packages, is done in `remapping.txt`.